Lay3rLabs/example-cosmos-eth-bridge/README.md

 5. (component) extracts the amount and recipient from the event data
 6. (component) encodes the info into an ethereum-friendly type (shared at compiletime w/ alloy sol! macro)
 7. (wavs) signs this output from the component, submits it to eigenlayer contract
-8. (ethereum: LayerServiceManager) verifies the operator and signature, calls LayerServiceHandler
+8. (ethereum: Eigenlayer-aware LayerServiceManager) verifies the operator and signature, calls LayerServiceHandler
-9. (ethereum: LayerServiceHandler + ERC20) extracts the data, mints tokens
+9. (ethereum: Vanilla LayerServiceHandler + ERC20) extracts the data, mints tokens